Is Mathematics Unreasonably Effective?

 “Isn’t that amazing!”

 Well, no, it isn’t.
 Objective analysis is required here, not a reliance on anecdotes.
 If you cherry-pick the mathematical concepts which are in fact used in science and technology, and ignore those mathematical concepts for which there has never been any useful application in science or technology, then your argument is suspect.
-In the same way, if you were to cherry-pick those instances where astrological predictions turn out to be correct, and ignore those instances where it has been incorrect, any claim that that might indicate that astrology is a scientific pursuit would quite rightly be rejected.
+In the same way, if you were to cherry-pick those instances where astrological predictions turn out to be correct, and ignore those instances where it has been incorrect, any claim that this might indicate that astrology is a scientific pursuit would quite rightly be rejected.

 So, is the notion that mathematics is unreasonably effective in real world scientific theories just another instance of cherry-picking - seeing what you want to see – by attributing more importance to coincidences than is warranted – or is there something more to it?

 Well, it doesn’t take long to discover that Wigner’s notion is irredeemably flawed – because it conveniently ignores a huge swathe of mathematical ideas that have never found any applicability in real world scientific theories.
-One can easily observe that there is a very sizable chunk of modern mathematics for which there has never been any useful application in science or technology - or perhaps that chunk should be called, ‘notions that are called mathematical ’.
-For example, in mainstream set theory,

-The Banach-Tarski paradox is a theorem that states that, given a solid sphere, there exists a method in set theory that can take apart the sphere into a finite number of distinct pieces, which can be put back together in a different way to give two identical copies of the original sphere.)
+For more, see the pages that give an overview of set theory, starting at Overview of set theory: Part 1: Different types of set theories.) there is a proof of a theorem called the Banach-Tarski theorem, and this theorem states that, given a sphere of a certain size, that single sphere is equivalent to two spheres of the same size as the original sphere.
+(Footnote: The Banach-Tarski paradox is a theorem that states that, given a solid sphere, there exists a method in set theory that can take apart the sphere into a finite number of distinct pieces, which can be put back together in a different way to give two identical copies of the original sphere.)

 Since Zermelo gave a proof of the well-ordering theorem, we have known that there are no other cardinal numbers than the Alephs.
 With this an undreamt-of deep insight into the essence of the infinite is gained, almost too deep for the human spirit.
 No wonder that this bold flow of thought leads to paradoxes.
 The question of which restrictions must be introduced in order to remove the paradoxes is difficult to resolve.
 Zermelo’s attempt in this direction remained flawed, as the great researcher himself admits.